 In France, an estimated twenty thousand women marched through the streets of Paris on Saturday in support of abortion.

-In France, an estimated twenty thousand women marched through the streets of Paris on Saturday in support of abortion.
+Background: In France, an estimated twenty thousand women marched through the streets of Paris on Saturday in support of abortion.
 They want the government to renew the national abortion law which comes up for debate next month.